Eligibility and how to apply

 We receive a lot of enquiries regarding catchment school and transport eligibility.
 Please use the school catchment and transport eligibility checker below.

 Types of transport

-For primary and secondary school pupils, we identify need and work with Strathclyde Partnership Transport (SPT), who find operators for us.
+For primary and secondary school pupils, we identify needs and work with Strathclyde Partnership Transport (SPT), who find operators for us.

 We make all arrangements for pupils with additional support needs.

 The type of transport depends on a variety of factors and we take all circumstances into account when making a decision.

 This can result in any of the following:

 - dedicated school contract bus (service solely for pupils)

 - bus pass on local service bus (which can either be a commercial or subsidised local service also carrying members of the public)